-Presentation time is limited to twelve (12) minutes plus two (2) minutes for questions and answers.
+Presentation time is limited to 15 minutes plus 3 minutes for questions and answers.
 In general, aim for a maximum of 15 to 20 slides (though it all depends on how much time is spent on each slide).
 REHEARSE!!
 Your presentation will be stopped when time has expired.

 Below is a suggested outline for your PowerPoint presentation: